kobotoolbox/kobo-docker/doc/May-2022-Upgrade.md

 ### MongoDB

-**Upgrading Mongo is easy and only implies a couple of stop/start** if you are already using `WiredTiger` engine.
+**Upgrading Mongo is easy and only requires several stops and starts** — provided you are already using the `WiredTiger` engine.

-Please note that MongoDB [recommends to use an XFS partition](https://www.mongodb.com/docs/manual/administration/production-notes/#kernel-and-file-systems) to store its data.
+Please note that MongoDB [recommends using an XFS partition](https://www.mongodb.com/docs/manual/administration/production-notes/#kernel-and-file-systems) to store its data.

 > With the WiredTiger storage engine, using XFS is strongly recommended for data bearing nodes to avoid performance issues that may occur when using EXT4 with WiredTiger.